-The Bible, as far as possible, should be allowed to define its own terms.
+A Bible dictionary should be based, as far as possible on its own built-in definitions.
 Why is this important?
 If you had moved to another country and were attempting to learn the new-to-you language of that county and trying to get along in it, knowing the meaning of words would be very important.
 Word meanings are often very much affected by the setting in which they are used.

 Because we know English and the Bibles we use are written in English we tend to assume that we know the meaning of all the words.
 We might struggle for a while to get used to the “thees” and “thous,” if using the King James Version, but once we get used to that or start using a modern-English version we think we can, for the most part, understand the word meanings.
 Then we may have to refer to a dictionary for a few less-familiar words such as propitiation or justification.